mpstark/SPT-DynamicMaps/FEATURE_WISHLIST.md

 ### Configuration

-- Configure colors for dynamic markers
+- Configure colors/icons for dynamic markers
-- Lots of other configuration

 ### Marker/Label Filtering

 - Be able to toggle on/off categories of marker and labels

+### Heatmaps

+- Heatmap for enemies and loot would be cool

 ### Map Markers